-These belongings technically fall under your base policy’s Personal Property Coverage so as long as you set your personal property coverage amount accordingly – based on how valuable your stuff is – you should already be fully covered for these categories!
-(Keep in mind that if you use your camera, bike, or guitar professionally – meaning, to generate any income whatsoever – then sublimits would apply.)
+These belongings technically fall under your base policy’s Personal Property Coverage, so as long as you set your personal property coverage amount accordingly (based on how valuable your stuff is) you may already be fully covered for these categories.
+(Keep in mind that if you use your camera, bike, or guitar professionally—meaning, to generate any income whatsoever—then sublimits would apply.)

 Okay, so… if a base policy already covers that expensive Nikon or fancy Bianchi, why would you bother with Extra Coverage?

-Glad you asked!
-Extra Coverage for your bike and camera would cover you against additional perils – including accidental damage and accidental loss.
+Well, Extra Coverage for your bike and camera would cover you against additional perils—including accidental damage and accidental loss.
 You’ll also be able to make deductible-free claims.

 One quick note for e-bike riders.
 Certain types of e-bikes can be covered under your renters or homeowners policy!
 Your e-bike is eligible if it’s pedal-assist, meaning that your legs are needed to pedal the bike, and that the motor only helps you along.
-Your e-bike is not eligible if it’s self-propelled (i.e. a motor does all the work for you), or if it has an option to turn a self-propelling function on or off, probably using some sort of switch.
-In other words, if you can toggle it into a ‘full throttle’ mode that lets you move without pedaling at all, it’s not eligible.
+Interested in learning if your particular e-bike can be covered?
+Check it out.

-If you’re thinking ‘Wait, I have a few expensive items that don’t fit into any of those categories above…’ – no fear!
-These items are probably covered under your base insurance policy, including furniture, personal electronics, and clothing.
+If you’re thinking ‘Wait, I have a few expensive items that don’t fit into any of those categories above…’ Don’t stress: These items are probably covered against common perils under your base insurance policy, including furniture, personal electronics, and clothing.

 Which items aren’t covered under Extra Coverage?

-Phones, drones, sunglasses and expensive electronics aren’t covered under Extra Coverage.
+For instance, phones, drones, sunglasses, and certain types of expensive electronics aren’t eligible for Extra Coverage.

 One last thing: Only your personal items are covered under Extra Coverage.
 You can’t schedule personal property coverage for things that you use for your business.

 So let’s say you do some professional photography as a side gig, photographing weddings.
 While your base policy can cover your camera up to a certain amount for ‘named perils,’ you can’t get Extra Coverage on your camera in this instance.
-If you need to cover your professional camera for accidental damage and mysterious disappearance, go ahead and look into business insurance (aka, business personal property coverage).
+If you need to cover your professional camera for accidental damage and mysterious disappearance, you’ll want to look into business insurance through another carrier.